lucylai96/spring2022/syllabus.md

 Class notes and material will be released and linked on the course website.

 ## Assignments 📝
 Problem sets will be a mix of short-form discussion questions and simple technical problems.
+No coding knowledge is needed; everything you will need to know to do the problem sets will be covered in lecture / section. **Late policy:** You are allowed one (1) late pass for problem sets (up to two days).
+After that, 1 point will be deducted off your problem set grade for each subsequent day that it is late.

 ## Course Prerequisites ➰
 There are no formal prerequisites to this course, and students do not need to be from a technical or science background.
 Some basic high school math may be required for some problem sets.